mozmeao/platform-docs/docs/coding.md

 We don't want to (and if large enough GitHub won't let us) commit large files to the repo.
 Files such as large PDFs or very-high-res JPG files (e.g. leadership team photos), or videos are not well-tracked in git and will make every checkout after they're added slower and this diffs less useful.
 So we have another domain at which we upload these files: assets.mozilla.net

-This domain is simply an AWS S3 bucket with a CloudFront `CDN (Content Delivery Network)`{.interpreted-text role="abbr"} in front of it.
+This domain is simply an AWS S3 bucket with a CloudFront CDN in front of it.
 It is highly available and fast.
 We've made adding files to this domain very simple using [git-lfs](https://git-lfs.github.com/).
 You simply install git-lfs, clone our [assets.mozilla.net repo](https://github.com/mozmeao/assets.mozilla.net), and then add and commit files under the `assets` directory there as usual.
 Open a pull request, and once it's merged it will be automatically uploaded to the S3 bucket and be available on the domain.

 For example, if you add a file to the repo under `assets/pdf/the-dude-abides.pdf`, it will be available as <https://assets.mozilla.net/pdf/the-dude-abides.pdf>.
 Once that is done you can link to that URL from the codebase as you would any other URL.